 Introducing the latest addition to our suite of Optics tools, joining Phone Optics and It’s Me 247 Optics in providing powerful data about your members’ activity with their ATM, debit and credit cards.
 Beyond the transactions that hit member accounts, Optics let you see the activity that happens before and around the transaction, including what didn’t hit the member’s account at all.

 Card Activity Optics will help your plastics specialists and data analysts act on insights from member card traffic.
 It is part of a suite of Optics data sets designed to collect and act on new types of non-transactional data.
-Watch for more news on the Optics suite coming during 2021 from the Asterisk Intelligence team.
+Watch for more news on the Optics suite from the Asterisk Intelligence team.

 This is more than just a single project, and we expect this will launch many more projects and ideas down the road.
 Here’s a list of what’s cooking right now: